AnyLog-co/documentation/examples/Secure Network.md

 ## Adding members to an existing network
 When a new node is initiated, it has no permissions and therefore, is not able to publish a new member policy.
-The process requires an existing and permitted node to add the member policy of the new node to the metadata.
+The process requires a permitted peer node to add the member policy of the new node to the metadata.
 This process involves the following steps:
 1. The new node generates its public and private keys.
 See details in [Creating keys for a node in the network](authentication.md#creating-keys-for-a-node-in-the-network).
 2. A peer node with proper permissions retrieves the public key using the following command: